zuojianfa/ca-lang/README.md

 123 - type49-struct_use2.ca (Failed) because of stack is too small, resolve with: ulimit -s 102400

 NEXT TODO:
+- [ ] not allow define the type with name Self
 - [ ] search domainn and replace it with domainfn, supporting `<TT as AA>::fnname`
 - [ ] check if function return value match definition, check if have return value, report error
 - [ ] support trait